aws/aws-cdk/packages/aws-cdk-lib/cx-api/FEATURE_FLAGS.md

 new SomeStack(app, 'Stack1');
 ```

-This only happens if `SomeStack` stringifies a token, which CDK constructs will do automatically.
+This only happens if `SomeStack` stringifies a token, which some CDK constructs will do automatically.

 Enabling this feature flag will generate a unique identifier from the token's value instead of a counter,
 which makes this logical ID no longer instantiation-order dependent.